DataDog/hiring-engineers/answers.md

 Once a MySQL database is installed on your VM, you can then install it’s Datadog integration by following the steps outlined in documentation found here (https://docs.datadoghq.com/integrations/mysql/?tab=host#pagetitle).

-You can check if the MySQL service is running with the command:
+Additionally, you can check if the MySQL service is running with the command:
 ```
 service --status-all
 ```

-At this point, you should see both the datadog-agent and mysql amongst the services running
+After doing so, you should see both the datadog-agent and mysql amongst the services running:
 ```
  [ + ]  datadog-agent
  [ + ]  datadog-agent-process